Brentmoor House

 << back to the complete list of demolished English country houses

-Every year, thousands of walkers start at the picturesque Shipley Bridge car park and head up the valley, following the River Avon, towards the Avon Dam.
+Each year, thousands of walkers begin their journey at the picturesque Shipley Bridge car park, following the River Avon up the valley towards Avon Dam.
 Built in 1957 to provide water for the growing population of the South Hams area, the construction spelt the end for Brentmoor House, even though it was over two miles away.

 Brentmoor House had originally been a small 17th-century farmstead.
-In 1855, Francis Meynell (b.1821 - d.1870) returned from his navel career and purchased the house and estate.
+In 1855, Francis Meynell (b.1821 - d.1870) returned from his naval career and purchased the house and estate.
 Meynell had joined the navy in 1836 and spent a year in home waters before sailing to the Far East.
-From 1837-39, he was aboard the Alligator, around Australia, which was then deployed as a midshipman to the Calliope as part of the China War between 1840-43.
-Having been then assigned as a mate he spent two years off the west African coast, between 1844-1845, aboard the Penelope which was conducting anti-slavery operations.
+From 1837-39, he was aboard the Alligator, around Australia, and was then deployed as midshipman aboard the Calliope during the First Opium War (1840–1843), aimed at securing trade rights in China.
+Having been then assigned as a mate he spent two years off the west African coast, from 1844 to 1845, aboard the Penelope which was conducting anti-slavery operations.
 He was then awarded a commission in 1846, given the rank of Lieutenant, and assigned back to the Penelope until 1847.
 He appears to have not been part of the navy between 1847-53, but he then rejoined and served between 1853-55 onboard the Royal George in the Baltic as part of the Crimean campaign, after which he retired.

 Meynell was a noted artist who painted a number of watercolours and his illustrated journal is held by the National Maritime Museum in Greenwich.
-His artistic skills, naval commission, and sporadic career suggests that there was additional sources of wealth in his background.
-Certainly there appears to be no clear indication of how, by the time he finally left the navy in 1855, he had accumulated sufficient funds to enable the purchase of the estate on Dartmoor.
+His artistic skills, naval commission, and sporadic career suggests that there were additional sources of wealth in his background.
+It remains unclear how Meynell had accumulated sufficient funds to purchase the Dartmoor estate by the time he left the navy in 1855.
 That said, the remote location meant that land would be cheaper than in the more traditional farming areas of Devon.
-The estate at the time of Meynell's purchase was said to extend to around 3,000 acres.
+The estate at the time of Meynell's purchase was said to extend to around 3,000 acres, from an entire parish of 9,400 acres.

 During WWII, from 1941-44, the house was leased by the Friends Relief Service (FRS) as an evacuation home for 16 deaf children from Hartley House school in Plymouth, plus three teachers and five staff from the FRS.
 After the war, the house became part of the Youth Hostel Association network until 1955 when population growth and urban expansion many miles away now created a new challenge for the house in the valley.

-Given the dam is two miles away from Brent Moor House, it may seem far-fetched to blame it for the demise of the house.
-However, given that the house was being used as a youth hostel, if there had been a catastrophic failure of the dam wall, the water would have thundered at immense speed down the valley and destroyed the house quicker than any alarm could warn the inhabitants.
-The house was closed up and dereliction and vandalism took their toll.
-Finally, the Royal Marines were brought in to finish the task with explosives in 1968, leaving the skeletal, moss-covered ruins now seen by thousands of walkers on their way to see the dam which condemned the house.
+Although the dam is two miles away from Brent Moor House, it seems far-fetched to blame it for the demise of the house.
+However, as the house was being used as a youth hostel, if there had been a catastrophic failure of the dam wall, the water would have thundered at immense speed down the valley and destroyed the house quicker than any alarm could be raised.
+The house was abandoned, leaving it vulnerable to dereliction and vandalism.
+Finally, the Royal Marines were brought in to finish the task with explosives in 1968, the remains now only the skeletal, moss-covered ruins now seen by thousands of walkers on their way to see the dam which condemned the house.